JavierMonton/personal-website/website/blog/2023-12-16-kafka-connect-jdbc-sink/index.md

 - When an event is triggered, our script will be triggered with the event as a parameter.

 ### Listening to config maps
-The config that we have to return to listen for config map changes should se something similar to this:
+The config that we have to return to listen for config map changes should see something similar to this:
 ```yaml
 configVersion: v1
 kubernetes: